--Tips for kayak fishing
+Tips for kayak fishing

 Here are a few tips to help you get started in kayak fishing:

--Additional outfitting: Kayak fishing is a gear-intensive sport.
+Kayak fishing is a gear-intensive sport.
 Once you have your basic set up, you'll likely need to outfit it further with the proper gear.
 Assuming you have the essentials (again: the Yak, a Life Preserver, Fishing rod & tackle) put some thought into your target species: If you are bass fishing or other 'Catch & Release' styles, your focus can be on gear storage and gear retention.
 Keep things neat and tidy in the kayak can be a challenge.
 If you are fishing for game fish, pay special attention to Game Retention (what will you do with the fish once you've caught it).

--A GPS: A GPS can be helpful in keeping track of your location and finding your way back to your starting point
+A GPS can be helpful in keeping track of your location and finding your way back to your starting point

--A fishing license.
+A fishing license.
 In all states (except Hawaii), you will need a fishing license to fish from a kayak.
 Check with your state's fish and wildlife department to find out what type of license you need.

--Launch your kayak: When you are ready to go fishing, you will need to launch your kayak.
+When you are ready to go fishing, you will need to launch your kayak.
 Make sure to launch from a safe location and be aware of your surroundings.
 If you are launching into Rivers or the Ocean, be especially sure to secure every piece of equipment.
 Rod Leashes, Pedal Drive clips and Paddle Lanyards are must have's.

--Sustenance: Don't forget that your are going out into the wild kayaking.
+Don't forget that your are going out into the wild kayaking.
 Bring water, food and weather-specific protection like sunscreen and a hat, or a jacket and gloves.

--Dry storage: You will want to keep your valuables and electronics safe and dry while you are kayak fishing.
+You will want to keep your valuables and electronics safe and dry while you are kayak fishing.
 Be sure to invest in a good dry bag.

--Safety gear: A whistle, flares and a first-aid kit are essential safety gear for any kayak fishing trip.
+A whistle, flares and a first-aid kit are essential safety gear for any kayak fishing trip.